treant-lab/seed/README.md

 # Seed

 #### Seed is a small dynamic backend that manages entities, users, and authentications.
 It uses Neo4j a graph database NoSQL.
+This repo is just a part of an architecture of a kind of backend as a service like the Firebase.

 ### Entities